Flag of the Poland

 The first railways in the territory were built to standard gauge (1435mm); however, in 1866 a new line opened from Warsawa to Brest-Litovsk (present day Brest).
 This was to form part of a through route to Moscow, and so was built to the Russian standard gauge of 1520mm.

 Subsequent development was to a mixture of these gauges (as well as numerous narrow gauge lines in rural areas).
-However, following the border changes after the Second World War, almost all main lines were to 1435mm gauge and 1520mm gauge disappeared.
+However, following the border changes after the Second World War, almost all main lines were to 1435mm gauge and, apart from a few short cross border lines, 1520mm gauge disappeared.
 Then, under Soviet influence in the late 1970s, a new Russian gauge line (the LHS) was opened to facilitate freight interchange with the USSR.
 The line remains open today.

 National Railways